syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

     *	**Name** – enter the name (For Ex., Syncfusion)
     *	**URL** – enter the following URL — http://nuget.syncfusion.com/xamarin

-    Now click Add Source and then click Ok.
+    Now click Add Source and then click OK.

     N> If you have already downloaded the NuGet package from Syncfusion website, enter the local path in the **URL** field.